 For many years, I did not use any kind of special software for designing patterns.
-Because I’m an artist first, and came to paper piecing from that background, I started by drawing all of my patterns in Adobe Photoshop.
+Because I’m an artist first and came to paper piecing from that background, I started by drawing all of my patterns in Adobe Photoshop.
 After years of drafting patterns, I started using Electric Quilt 7 in late 2010.
-I now draft all of my patterns in EQ7, but I still color and number all of my patterns in Photoshop.
+I’m semi-retired for now, but I still occasionally draft patterns in EQ8.
 I have more about designing on the Paper Piecing page.

 Where else can I find you?

 Sewhooked is my first online home, but I also own and run Fandom In Stitches and am the founder of the Vlog Craft Community, Talk To Me Tuesday.
 You can find videos posted on our website at Talk To Me Tuesday.